JustAn0therDev/JustAn0therDev/README.md

-### I am a programmer currently working with Fullstack web development.
+### A programmer currently working with fullstack web development.